Originally Capella Castlemartyr, this luxurious East Cork hotel is now run by an Irish team.

 Self Catering In addition to the accommodation and amenities offered at the hotel, the Castlemartyr Resort offers guests the option of staying at the 42 contemporary Golf Lodges (built within the old walled garden, and with direct access to the golf course) and 10 cottagey Mews Residences in the 'Old Bawn' area of the castle (click this link Self Catering Lodges for details).
 NB: The self catering accommodation is run separately from the hotel and, unfortunately, pets are not allowed.

-The choice of dining options ranges from evening fine dining and Sunday Lunch in The Bell Tower restaurant, to family meals in the newer Franchini's restaurant, an all-day lounge menu in Knight's Bar (the restored ballroom) and informal meals at The Castlemartyr Links at the clubhouse.
+The choice of dining options ranges from evening fine dining and Sunday Lunch in The Bell Tower restaurant, to family meals in the informal Franchini's restaurant, an all-day lounge menu in Knight's Bar (the restored ballroom) and informal meals at The Castlemartyr Links at the clubhouse.
 Traditional Afternoon Tea is popular, and can be served on the Garden Terrace in fine weather.

 A dinner in the elegantly appointed Bell Tower restaurant is normally included in the various breaks offered by the hotel.
 The menu offers perhaps seven dishes on each course, including the expected popular dishes – scallops, and pan-fried foie gras may be among the starters for example, and there is sure to be a good steak – but there will also be some more unusual choices; main courses will include several imaginative fish dishes and, perhaps, Skeaghanore duck from West Cork and roast Slaney Valley lamb.